LLNL/UnifyFS/docs/build-intercept.rst

 And leveldb (if not already installed on your system):
 `leveldb <https://github.com/google/leveldb/releases/tag/v1.20>`_

+To download and install Margo and its dependencies (Mercury and Argobots) follow the instructions here: `Margo <https://xgitlab.cels.anl.gov/sds/margo>`_

+To get flat buffers: `flatbuffers <https://github.com/dvidelabs/flatcc>`_

 If you installed leveldb from source then you may have to add the pkgconfig file for leveldb manually.
 This is assuming your install of leveldb does not contain